Moons of Neptune: List

-Confirmed moons

 The Neptunian moons are listed here by orbital period, from shortest to longest.
 Irregular (captured) moons are marked by color.
-The orbits and mean distances of the irregular moons are variable over short timescales due to frequent planetary and solar perturbations, therefore the listed orbital elements of all irregular moons are averaged over an 800-year numerical integration.
+The orbits and mean distances of the irregular moons are variable over short timescales due to frequent planetary and solar perturbations, therefore the listed orbital elements of all irregular moons are averaged over a 30,000-year period: these may differ from osculating orbital elements provided by other sources.
 Their orbital elements are all based on the epoch of 1 January 2020.
 Triton, the only Neptunian moon massive enough for its surface to have collapsed into a spheroid, is emboldened.

-Unconfirmed moons

-A sixth candidate for an irregular satellite of Neptune, designated 'c02N4', was discovered in a survey led by Matthew J. Holman on 14 August 2002, but was only seen again by the Very Large Telescope on 3 September 2002 before being lost thereafter.
-Further attempts to recover the object failed, leaving its orbit undetermined.
-It may have been a centaur instead of a satellite, although its small amount of motion relative to Neptune over a month suggests that it was indeed a satellite.
-Based on its brightness, the object was estimated to have a diameter of 33 km and to have been about 25.1 million km (0.168 AU) from Neptune when it was found.